rurban/ctl/README.md

 ctl/string.h         = std::string          prefix: str
 ctl/vector.h         = std::vector          prefix: vec
 ```
-hashmap's are in work still.
+map and forward_list are in work still.

 It is based on glouw's ctl, but with proper names, and using the incpath `ctl/` prefix.